• Skip to main content

 If you hate shopping more than anything and can afford the cost, meal kits from companies such as Sun Basket, Blue Apron, Hello Fresh, Green Chef, Purple Carrot, and more can simplify your life tremendously.
 With Freshly, you don’t even have to cook—you just have to reheat.
 (I am not endorsing any particular companies here.
 I’m just trying to be real and acknowledge that not everybody loves reading recipes and roaming the aisles of the grocery store as much as I do.)

 Thanks so much to Nicole for sharing these great Intermittent Fasting Meal Plan Strategies.
-At this point in her book she provides lots of amazing recipes that you can just plug into your meal plan with little effort, like this Thai Beef Salad with Fresh Herbs & Umami-Lime Dressing.
+At this point in her book she provides lots of amazing intermittent fasting recipes.
+Then you can just plug these intermittent fasting meals into your meal plan with little effort.
+For example, Thai Beef Salad with Fresh Herbs & Umami-Lime Dressing.

 Related Posts: